stackmate/stackmate/README.md

 # Stackmate - CloudFormation for CloudStack

-A lo-fi indie implementation designed to read existing CloudFormation templates and execute them on a CloudStack deployment
+A library designed to read existing CloudFormation templates and execute them on a CloudStack deployment.
-Uses the [ruote](http://ruote.rubyforge.org) workflow engine, and embeds a modular [Sinatra](http://www.sinatrarb.com/) application for wait handles
+Uses the [ruote](http://ruote.rubyforge.org) workflow engine, and embeds a modular [Sinatra](http://www.sinatrarb.com/) application for wait handles.

 Unlike CloudFormation, it does not  run as a web application.
-Instead it runs everything on the client side
+Instead it runs everything on the client side.

-[Stacktician](https://github.com/chiradeep/stacktician) embeds stackmate to run it as a web application
+[Stacktician](https://github.com/chiradeep/stacktician) embeds stackmate to run it as a web application.

-Note that only Basic Zone (aka EC2-Classic) is supported for now
+Note that only Basic Zone (aka EC2-Classic) is supported for now.

 Follow:
 * \#cloudstack-dev on Freenode